garyblocks/scientist/README.md

 * then run `python app.py`

 ## Features
-### start
+### load data
-* import a csv file(currenly only takes csv)
+* now the app takes two types of data:
+    * table data: csv file with header
+    * text data: txt file

-### view
+### views
 #### Table View
-* table view is to look at the origin data
+* table view is used to look at the origin data
-* you can get a quick look of the dataset through viewing by page
+* large data frame is split with pagination
-* you can also shuffle the dataset to get a more general idea
+* to get a more general view, you can shuffle the data
-* Basic statics and correlation are also available
+* basic statics and correlation are also available
 #### Plot View
 * plot view will give a more abstract idea of the dataset through plots
 * you can select which features you want to plot
 * currently support: kde, histogram, line, box, bar and scatter matrix
+#### Text View
+* this is only for text data, we can read through the content

 ### preprocess
 * you can scale the variables to 0-1 or normalize them by scaler